 Ground flintstones are used in the glass, ceramic and enameller industries.
 They are also used for the production of facings, millstones for rolling mills and flint abrasives.
 Ground flintstones are also used in the abrasive materials industry, for the production of loose abrasives and abrasive papers.

 There are two documented deposits of flintstones in the Holy Cross Mts.
 (Bocheniec and Tokarnia).
 In Bocheniec redeposited flintstones originate from the Kimmeridgian limestones and decorative versions of flintstones account for 30% at the average.
-In Tokarnia the striped flintstones occur.
-Due to the building of the rode node “Tokarnia” within the expressway S7 on the section Chęciny-Jędrzejów, the possibility of making the south-eastern part of the deposit was significantly limited.
+In Tokarnia the striped fancy flintstones occur.
+Due to the finished building of the rode node “Tokarnia” within the expressway S7 on the section Chęciny-Jędrzejów, the possibility of making the south-eastern part of the deposit available was significantly limited.

 Prepared by: Dariusz Brzeziński